chridou/metrix/README.md

 Metrix does not aim for providing exact numbers for scientific or financial analysis.

 This crate is in a very **early** stage and the API might still change.
-There may be backends provided for monitoring solutions but currently only a snapshot that can be serialized to JSON is provided.
+There may be backends provided for monitoring solutions in the future but currently only a snapshot that can be serialized to JSON is provided.

 ## Contributing